-B.4.7 Membership of Clubs and Societies
+B.4.7 Membership of Clubs and Societies and paid working during Term Time

-Students contemplating taking on a significant amount of extra-curricular commitment should discuss this with their Tutors.
+Students contemplating taking on a significant amount of extra-curricular commitment should discuss this with their Tutors and be in good academic standing.
 Examples include a major JCR committee position or a very time-consuming sporting or cultural activity.
-Students who are on academic warning (see section 6) or whose progress is unsatisfactory may not be allowed to take on such commitments, or limits may be placed on the extent of their commitment.
-Students wishing to run for major offices in either OUSU or the Union should consult the College Residency Policy, section G.1.9.
+Students who are on a Tutor's Warning or an Academic Warning (see section 6) or whose progress is unsatisfactory may not be allowed to take on such commitments, or limits may be placed on the extent of their commitment.
+Students who fail to prioritise academic obligations ahead of extra-curricular activity may also have limits placed on participation.
+For example, failure to attend a meeting with Tutors by privileging a sporting commitment without permission may result in a fixed-term sports ban.
+Appropriate restrictions may also be placed on the length of summer internships and similar work experience out of Term.
+Students wishing to run for major offices in either Oxford Student Union, the NUS, or the Oxford Union should consult the College Residency Policy, section G.1.9.